akhrna65/Detection-of-emotion-from-different-speakers-in-audio-segment/PMP-PLAN/Z - COMPANY ORGANIZATION.md

 **AINA KHAIRINA**

 Obligation:
-1. Control the workforce and operations of the business.
+1. Control the workforce and operations of the project.
-2. Decision-making for the company in a major.
+2. Decision-making for the team in a major.
-3. Organize and distribute the company's resources.
+3. Organize and distribute the team's resources.
 4. Aim to complete the project by the deadline.

 <br>